Millfields Primary School

 The amount/level for support needed for a child is discussed with the class teacher, parent and SENCO.
 The SENCO has a detailed criterion to match the child’s levels to the amount of support required.
 An Educational Psychologist may be involved where extra advice is needed.

-Resource funding will also include specialist equipment needed to support a child.
+Resource funding will also include specialist equipment needed and the cost of training to support a child.

 - How do I know if my child is making progress?

-When children are considered to need ‘Additional Support’, parents will be invited into termly meetings, where progress can be discussed in detail.
+When children are considered to need ‘Additional Support’, parents will be invited into termly One Plan meetings, where progress can be discussed in detail.

 Parents/carers are also welcome to attend the parents evenings held during the autumn and spring Terms.
 An annual progress report is sent out to all children in the summer term.